Dhruvnotfound/terraform-web-server/README.md

 #8 assign a elastic to the network interface✅
 #9 create a ubuntu server and install apache2 ✅

-**This code just runs a simple html file in the server for an exaplme
+**This code just runs a simple html file in the server for an example